scala/docs.scala-lang/tutorials/tour/basics.md

 println(point == yetAnotherPoint) // false
 ```

-There are many other features you get out-of-box by using case classes.
-We will cover them [later](case-classes.md).
+There are many other features you get out-of-the-box by using case classes.
+We will cover them in depth [later](case-classes.md).

 ## Singleton Objects